dlvp/InsightQA/README.md

 InsightQ&A allows you also to navigate through some of the most important data science topics to search for a thread that may interest you.

-To reach its goal, the app uses a dedicated word2vec word embedding to browse through the online database, and topic modelling techniques to organize the search by topic.
+To reach its goal, the app uses a dedicated word2vec word embedding to browse through the Slac database, and topic modelling techniques to organize the search by topic.

 This repository contains the files which are necessary to build the webapp, and two excerpts of the code that is used to build the machine learning models on which InsightQ&A is based.